A comparison of Hochschild homology in algebraic and smooth settings: Introduction

 Here $FP_v^{G_v}$ is not flat over $\widetilde{FP}_v^{G_v}$, and then we see from \eqref{eq:1.12} that Lemma \ref{lem:1.11} fails.\\

-Our main result about flatness generalizes the flatness of $C^\infty (\tilde V)$ over $\mc O (\tilde V)$.
+The main result of this section generalizes the flatness of $C^\infty (\tilde V)$ over $\mc O (\tilde V)$.
 As pointed out in an answer to a question on MathOverflow\footnote{mathoverflow.net/questions/226136/is-the-sheaf-of-smooth-functions-flat} that case can be shown quickly with results of Malgrange \cite{Mal} about complex analytic functions.

-\begin{thm} Assume that (i), (ii) and either (iii) or (iii') from Conditions \ref{cond} holds.
+\begin{thm} Assume that (i), (ii) and either (iii) or (iii') from Conditions \ref{cond} hold.
 Then $C^\infty (V)^G$ is flat as $\mc O (\tilde V)^G$-module.
 In particular the functor \eqref{eq:1.3} is exact. \end{thm} \begin{proof} According to \cite[Proposition 6.1]{Eis}, flatness can be checked by testing it with finitely generated modules.
 Let $M \subset M'$ be finitely generated $\mc O (\tilde V)^G$-modules.
 We need to show that the natural map

 is injective.
 We want to apply Lemma \ref{lem:1.3} inside the domain of $\mu$, which by Lemma \ref{lem:1.8} has the right properties.
 The submodules will be $M_2 = 0$ and $M_1 = \ker (\mu)$, which is a closed submodule of the domain because $\mu$ is continuous and $C^\infty (V)^G$-linear.
 Lemma \ref{lem:1.3} yields the desired conclusion $\ker (\mu) = 0$, provided we can check that all formal completions of the $C^\infty (V)^G$-module $\ker (\mu)$ are zero.